-Eating solo has become more and more common in recent times and is no longer as stigmatized as it once was.
+Dining solo has become more and more common in recent times, and it is no longer as stigmatized as it once was.
 Having written about the positives of individual eating, I thought it would be also useful to list and look at the negatives.

 I have a great deal of personal experience with both eating socially and eating solo over the course of my life, and there are a number of definite contrasts that are worth noting.
 While eating alone does often get attacked unfairly, it is still useful to list the potential downsides.

 10 Negatives of Eating Solo

 Here are 10 disadvantages of eating alone.